WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - "Evolutionary AWS Lambda functions with hexagonal architecture" -> Meh

 - "Reliable scalability: How Amazon.com scales in the cloud" -> Meh

+- "What’s new in serverless" -> Meh

+- "What's new with AWS CloudFormation and AWS CDK" -> Worth